meithan/AoC20/README.md

 For Part 2, we walk "down" the three [recursively](https://en.wikipedia.org/wiki/Recursion_(computer_science)) from the shiny gold bag.
 The number of total contained bags is, in general, equal to the number of directly contained bag types plus the number of each contained bag type times the total number of contained bags in *that* bag type.
 Hence the calculation naturally recurses, until bags with no contents are reached.

 It wasn't really a complicated problem, but a bit more involved than the previous ones.
 Knowing AoC, I was initially worried about the phrase "be sure to count all of the bags, even if the nesting becomes topologically impractical".
 It could mean that the graph contained cycles or some other twist.
 But in the end it did not.

+I'm not happy with my solution times.
+I even lost one of the gold models.

 ___